Prototype991/GachaBot/README.md

 > What Is GachaBot?

-Gachabot is an automation bot for discord bot (Gachapon)<br>
+Gachabot is an Automation Bot for Discord bot (Gachapon).<br>

-For now the Bot is only in the PT-BR language<br>
+>What It Does?

+GachaBot Can Drop and Grab The Cards Automatically<br>
+Controlling the Mouse and Using the Computer Graphical Interface.<br>

 ## Dependencies